The Lingual Cycle and Seasons of Selfhood

 Academic Inquiry as Decolonial Praxis

 Some time later, I remember perusing the SOAS library and finding books whose titles and authors echoed in my mother’s voice as ones she had read in her youth.
 I felt excited because I was finally learning the architecture of my own language; yet conflicted that I needed the academy’s permission to value it.
-I was sensitive to the tension in utilizing a European intellectual framework as part of my decolonial project.
-But perhaps this tension is precisely what decolonial praxis sometimes looks like: using the master’s tools not to destroy the house, but to excavate the foundations and create a third space for enunciating a new cultural identity through appropriation, translations, and re-historicization (Bhabha, 1994, cited in Kubota & Miller, 2017, p.138).
+I was sensitive to the dualism in utilizing a European intellectual framework as part of my decolonial project.
+But perhaps this tension is precisely what decolonial praxis sometimes looks like: using the master’s tools not to destroy the house, but to excavate the foundations and create a third space for enunciating a new cultural identity through appropriation, translations, and re-historicization (Bhabha, 1994, cited in Kubota & Miller, 2017).

 Spanish as Solace